dweb87/dweb87.github.io/_posts/2026-01-05-new-perspectives-for-a-new-era.md

 The following series will present these ideas in blog couplets outlining my ideas in a call and response format: one blog outlining the current perception and the issues that they present marketers with; a second blog that responds to this “issue” with a new perspective that allows us to better work through it.
 As such, this series will outline less by way of tactics and more in strategic orientation, diagnosis, and judgement - critical skills for an increasingly uncertain world.

-TL;DR: This series outlines a cartography of digital advertising platforms that provides new directions for digital marketers in an acceleratingly posthuman era.
+*TL;DR*: This series outlines a cartography of digital advertising platforms that provides new directions for digital marketers in an acceleratingly posthuman era.